HHSAPCompSci2020/capstone-project-connectifill-p6/Connectifill/doc/README.txt

       * CombinedModel

 Credits:
-* Rushil Jayant: Worked on README, and Game class for GUI
+* Rushil Jayant: Worked on README, and Game class for GUI, finished models and menu
-* Srikar Gudipati: Worked on README, and Game class for placement of tokens and random generation
+* Srikar Gudipati: Worked on README, and Game class for placement of tokens and random generation, worked on models and menu
 * Mr. Shelby: Helping us formulate our ideas
 * Processing: Will serve as our GUI library to design items